mobfox/iOS-Analytics-SDK-Dist/docs/README.md

 	[MFDmpManager setDMPReportDisabled:(BOOL)bDisabled];
 ```

-## Thank you for using MobFox Andoid-Analytics-SDK !
+## Thank you for using MobFox iOS-Analytics-SDK !